mariop3/Webfont-Load-Enhancer/readme.txt

 Installation and usage
 ----------------------

-Just use a script element to include webfontloadenhancer.js (not minified) or webfontloadenhancer.min.js (minified) in the head of your HTML page, just above your CSS call.
+Just use a script element to include webfontloadenhancer-1.1.js (not minified) or webfontloadenhancer-1.1.min.js (minified) in the head of your HTML page, just above your CSS call.

-It will prevent the FOUT (Flash of unstyled text) in Firefox (3.5+) and Opera (10.5+) right away.
+It will prevent the FOUT (Flash of unstyled text) in Firefox (3.5 and 3.6), Internet Explorer and Opera (10.5+) right away.
 The complete page is hidden until webfonts are completely loaded, but for a maximum of three seconds.
 This should be enough in most cases.

 To use webfonts only in browsers with sufficient fontsmooting support you can use simple CSS.
 The script adds one of the three classes to the html element of the DOM: